 For the adrenaline-seekers, the fun-lovers and the bold—New Hampshire is the perfect playground for absolutely epic summer adventures.
 From conquering some of the tallest peaks in the northeast to battling the thousands of miles of ATV trails through the state’s untamed wilderness, you can have it all here in the Granite State.
 So this summer, get ready to gear up and make unforgettable memories that will leave you with one word to sum it all up: EPIC.

 With so many exhilarating experiences and so little time, your first move is to map out which adventures call to you.
-Whether you’re interested in soaring above New Hampshire’s landscapes on a high-speed zipline, gliding above our mountainous terrains on a scenic plane ride, or earning your wings on a powered paraglider ride or a parasail above the Atlantic—there are plenty of opportunities to see the state from a roaring bird’s eye view.
+Whether you’re interested in soaring above New Hampshire’s landscapes on a high-speed zipline, taking in the views of our mountainous terrain aboard a scenic helicopter ride, or earning your wings on a powered paraglider or a parasail above the Atlantic – there are plenty of opportunities to see the state from a bird’s eye view.

 If you’re looking to hike to great heights, the state is jam-packed with unbelievable hikes where larger-than-life summits and views that stretch on for miles reward your efforts.
 And with dozens of brag-worthy peaks peppered across the state and 48 peaks over 4,000 feet, you’ll have no trouble finding an awesome mountain to conquer.